ARCOs

 Promoting the role of the ARCO

 It is important that all members of the school community know who the ARCO is and what they do.
-Principals should make the school and wider community aware of the Complaints Handling Policy and the support available for addressing racism.
-Information about the procedures for making complaints of racism should be included at least once each year in school communications.
+Principals should make the school and wider community aware of the Complaints handling policy and the Community complaint procedures, and the support available for reporting racism.
+Information about the procedures for making reports of racism should be included at least once each year in school communications.
 Newsletters, parent and student meetings, assemblies, posters and social media may be used to raise awareness about the role of the school ARCO.
-Further information is available in the implementation guidelines [PDF 290 KB].

 Sample text for a letter to parents and carers is provided on the School Leaders webpage about the Anti-Racism Policy and the role of the ARCO.